govau/service-manual/content/user-research/interviewing-users/planning.md

 - members of a team who work together

 ### [2]Work out how much detail you need
 Interviews can take between 30 minutes and 2 hours.
-The length of time depends on the complexity of the subject and number of questions you have.
+The length of time depends on the complexity of the subject and the number of questions you have.

 Longer interviews will give you more detail.
 But they may make it harder to recruit participants.